Mr. Whimsy’s Summer of Surprises: Navigating Ice Cream Sales, Sun, and Setbacks

 Here’s how the numbers shake out:

-• On average, Mr. Whimsy loses about 6 days over the summer.
-Not terrible!
-But on those rare but unlucky summers?
-He could lose as many as 41 days—that’s almost half the season!
+On average, Mr. Whimsy loses about 6 days over the summer.
+Not bad, right?
+But in those rare, unlucky summers, he could lose as many as 30 days—that’s nearly a third of his season gone!

-Now, let’s break that down a bit further.
-Why does he lose these days?
-Well, the risks are real, and they’re not all about the weather.
-Here’s what’s lurking:
+Why might he lose these days?
+Well, the risks are real, and they’re not just about the weather.
+Here’s what’s causing the trouble:

 Scoops, Sales, and Sweet Success (Maybe?)